CyVerse-learning-materials/ag2pi-intro-to-computation-workshop/_build_html/_sources/step1.rst.txt

 The CyVerse Data Store uses `iRODS <https://irods.org>`_ as a cloud storage system.
 When you see the data in the browser, it looks like a conventional file tree with folders and filenames.

-The CyVerse project started out with the name "iPlant Collaborative", and our data store retains the ``iplant`` zone name in iRODS.
+CyVerse started out with the project name "iPlant Collaborative", and our data store still retains the ``iplant`` zone name in iRODS.

    .. admonition:: Windows vs Linux